alweiis/Momonton/README.md

 # Momonton
-A clone of the productivity chrome app [Momentum][Momentumlink] on Vanilla JS This was made by referring to the [Nomad Coders][Nomad Coders link] channel on YouTube.
+A clone of the productivity chrome app [Momentum][Momentumlink] on Vanilla JS.
+This was made by referring to the [Nomad Coders][Nomad Coders link] channel on YouTube.

 [Momentumlink]: https://momentumdash.com/ "Go Momentum"